UiL-OTS-labs/jspsych-lexical-decision/README.md

 # Task Description
-Auditory or visual lexcial decision task: the participant first sees a fixation cross, this marks the onset of an trial.
+Auditory or visual lexical decision task: the participant first sees a fixation cross, this marks the onset of a trial.
 Then optionally an auditory or visual prime is presented.
 The visual prime may be subsequently masked.
-Finally the participants hear or see a real or non-existing word (non-word).
+Finally, the participants hear or see a real or non-existing word (non-word).
 The task is to respond as quickly as possible and indicate whether the heard word is a real word or not.